RoboKiwi/RoboKiwi.com/content/wiki/web/javascript/CORS.md

 ---
 title: Cross-Origin Resource Sharing (CORS)
 ---
-#Cross-Origin Resource Sharing (CORS)

 ## What problem does CORS solve?

 For security reasons, browsers can't make cross-domain requests.
-They are limited to the same-origin.
+They are limited to the same origin.

-For example, website https://www.foo.com/ cannot access data from https://api.bar.com, because the origin differs (in this case, the domain name).
+For example, website `https://www.foo.com` cannot access data from `https://api.bar.com`, because the origin differs (in this case, the domain name).

-Neither can https://www.foo.com access data from https://www.foo.com, because the scheme differs.
-The same can be said of differ port e.g. https://www.foo.com and https://www.foo.com:8080.
+`https://www.foo.com` cannot access data from `https://www.foo.com` because the scheme differs.

+`https://www.foo.com` cannot access data from `https://www.foo.com:8080` because the port differs.

 This is a big problem for a world where applications talk to internal and external APIs on different hosts.